 Air from the external environment travels through a series of conducting airways (nasal cavity, nasopharynx, larynx, trachea, and extrapulmonary primary bronchi) before entering the lungs.
 Within the lungs, air continues through still more conducting airways, which branch repeatedly into progressively smaller airways (intrapulmonary bronchi, bronchioles, and terminal bronchioles) (Figure 10-1A).
 As air leaves the terminal bronchioles, it enters the respiratory airways, where O2 is exchanged for CO2.
 No gas exchange occurs as air is transported through conducting airways, but the inspired air is warmed, moistened, and cleaned (i.e., conditioned) along this journey, which helps to prevent damage to delicate alveoli.
 This chapter will focus on the functional histology of the trachea and lung.

 Organization of conducting airways and structure of the trachea.
 A. Airways in the conducting division: the nasal cavity, nasopharynx, larynx, trachea, bronchi, and bronchioles.
 The walls of the trachea and large bronchi are supported by rings or plates of cartilage, respectively (blue).
 Terminal bronchioles, which branch to produce respiratory bronchioles, are the most distal conducting airways.
 B. Cells in respiratory epithelium: mucous goblet, ciliated columnar, basal (short), brush, and small granule cells.
 Note that brush cells have afferent nerve endings on their basal surface.
 C. Section through the respiratory epithelium (pseudostratified ciliated columnar epithelium) lining the trachea.
-Respiratory epithelium is composed of the five types of cells illustrated schematically in part B. ...
+Respiratory epithelium is composed of the five types of cells illustrated schematically ...